 What is Anonymous Data?

-Included below is a table listing the common types of data uploaded by clients to the HasOffers platform and potential HasOffers Practice and Use cases.
+Included below is a table listing the common types of data uploaded by clients to the TUNE platform and potential TUNE Practice and Use cases.

-This list is not exhaustive, but is intended to give you a guide on how HasOffers treats—and empowers its clients to treat—certain types of data.
+This list is not exhaustive, but is intended to give you a guide on how TUNE treats—and empowers its clients to treat—certain types of data.

 |IP Address||IP addresses from most of the world are considered pseudonymous data.
 Clients can currently pseudonymize German IP addresses so they are stored in an obfuscated form within their network.
 Details about current functionality are in our article on IP Address Obfuscation.

-By May 25, 2018, IP addresses originating from the European Union, United Kingdom, and Switzerland will be treated as personal data, and the HasOffers client may opt in to obfuscating such data points.
+IP addresses originating from the European Union, United Kingdom, and Switzerland will be treated as personal data, and the TUNE client may opt into obfuscating such data points.

-By May 25, 2018, device IDs originating from the European Union, United Kingdom, and Switzerland will be treated as personal data, and the HasOffers client may opt in to replacing such data points with an empty string.
+Device IDs originating from the European Union, United Kingdom, and Switzerland will be treated as personal data, and the TUNE client may opt-in to replacing such data points with an empty string.

 |MAC Address||Also known as the networking hardware address.

-By May 25, 2018, MAC addresses originating from the European Union, United Kingdom, and Switzerland will be treated as personal data, and the HasOffers client may opt in to replacing such data points with an empty string.
+MAC addresses originating from the European Union, United Kingdom, and Switzerland will be treated as personal data, and the TUNE client may opt-in to replacing such data points with an empty string.

 |Pixel Tracking||Website base code used in conjunction with cookies which registers when a user visits a particular page.|